So many things have been a’happening.

 Ok, maybe I won’t, but I’ll be disappointed that they didn’t have a celebration instead; I’m telling you, it’s the way to go.

 First off, months ago, even before my Mom became ill she told us all about this great place that she had visited.
 The Monastery of the holy spirit in Conyers, GA.
 She and a girlfriend took a day trip and loved the tour so much.
 (I had been there a few times as a teen with my church group; it is a beautiful place) Mom mentioned that near the Monastery they did green burials on protected land.
-She was fascinated by this….and you know, with me being green and all, I was too.
-What a great concept.
+She was fascinated by this and you know, with me being green and all, I was too.

-While she was sick, we really didn’t discuss the plans if perhaps she didn’t survive the cancer…but
+While she was sick, we really didn’t discuss the plans if perhaps she didn’t survive cancer, but

-We all found a great area that we liked; Lolo and Linds actually picked THE spot for Mom.
+We found a great area that we liked called The Pines and Lolo and Linds actually picked THE spot for Mom.
+Shady, cool and serene.

 Something really cool about this place is that the Monks pray daily for those who are resting here and this land will never ever be touched.
 It is protected until the end of time.